Reviews You Can Rely On

 Measured Length (collapsed) 25.25 in

 The length of the Swing Trek is too long to tuck away into a bag/backpack/purse, but it is so lightweight and well-balanced that it has beat some of the more compact models for its ease of transport and use.
-However, we recognize that the bold, technical-looking style may not appeal to everyone.
-We think this umbrella's best application is commuting in the rain, but it's so lightweight and functional that it's also suitable for hiking in inclement weather or for traveling.
-A great, compact alternative is the Repel Windproof Travel.
-With high construction quality and versatility scores, the Repel is sturdy and reliable despite its more complicated, compact design as compared to the EuroSCHIRM.
+However, the bold, technical-looking style may not appeal to everyone.
+This umbrella's best application is commuting in the rain, but it's so lightweight and functional that it's also suitable for hiking in inclement weather or traveling.
+The Repel Windproof Travel is a great, compact alternative.
+With high construction quality and versatility scores, the Repel is sturdy and reliable despite its more complicated, compact design than the EuroSCHIRM.

 Read more: EuroSCHIRM Swing Trek Liteflex review